Kruceo/BananaSlider/README.md

 </button>
 ```
 ### What is move? ###
-move adds the parameter number to actual slider index, try this:
+move adds the parameter number to current slider index, try this:
 ```html
 <button onClick="banana['my-slider'].move(1)">
 +1